Introductory exercise on Using the ASReview Simulation Mode

 Introduction

-The goal of this exercise is to learn how you can perform simulations on a labeled systematic review dataset using the web browser of ASReview, the command line interface, and the package titled Makita.
+The goal of this exercise is to learn how you can perform simulations on a labeled systematic review dataset using ASReview LAB (the web interface), the command line interface, and the package titled Makita.

 If writing scripts and running simulations is new to you, don’t worry, you can make it as simple or complicated as you want.